Another WHO official in Bauchi tests positive for COVID-19

 - 0

-Yer another staffer of the World Health Organisation, Bauchi State Office has tested positive for coronavirus.
+Another staffer of the World Health Organisation, Bauchi State Office has tested positive for coronavirus, Edujandon.com reports.

-It can be recalled that a staff of WHO in Bauchi was confirmed positive after he went Kano and had contact with a Professor who was positive for the disease in a mosque.
+Edujandon.com had reported on Sunday that a staffer of WHO in Bauchi was confirmed positive after he went Kano and had contact with a Professor who was positive for the disease in a mosque.

-The Executive Chairman, Bauchi State Primary Health Care Development Agency, Dr. Rilwan Mohammed, confirmed the new case to newsmen on Tuesday.
+The Executive Chairman, Bauchi State Primary Health Care Development Agency, Dr. Rilwan Mohammed, confirmed the new case in a telephone interview about 7.20pm on Tuesday.

 He said the result of the new patient got to the state about 1.00 pm on Tuesday from the Nigeria Center for Disease Control, Abuja.

-He stated “Yes, we have an additional positive case in the state, the result was sent to me about 1.00 pm today (Tuesday).
+He told Edujandon.com , “Yes, we have an additional positive case in the state, the result was sent to me about 1.00 pm today (Tuesday).
 He is also a staff of WHO.

 CLICK HERE TO READ MORE FROM: General